That’s it, a battle of giants, we are finally presenting the Quartz vs Granite comparison guide. Are you ready?

 Granite, on the other hand, is perfect for outdoor usage and can take hot pans pretty well.

-I know this is something you might be wondering since the beginning of the article, however, it won’t help you decide.
+We know this is something you might be wondering since the beginning of the article, however, it won’t help you decide.
 The price tag is really kind of similar when it comes to these two.

-I could mention that rare granite varieties do make your project more expensive, but so does the best quartz surfaces.
+We could mention that rare granite varieties do make your project more expensive, but so does the best quartz surfaces.
 In the end, the choice between Granite vs Quartz is up to you.

 Choosing the right material for your countertop